«

 When you have asked your child or teen to complete a task, be sure to immediately praise her for beginning to start the task.
 Positive attention to immediate obedience will increase this behavior.

-Spend at least one week practicing positive attending.
+Spend at least a week practicing positive attending.
 If after one week, you still don’t feel comfortable acting this way with your child, continue practicing your positive attending skills for another week.
 You are ready to go to the next step when your behavior is changing, not when your child’s behavior is changing.
-After the first week, continue this process indefinitely two to three times per week.
+After the first week, continue positive attending indefinitely two to three times per week.